Email FacebookTwitterMenu burgerClose thin

 Joint Inheritance

 Finally, assets in a will can be left to multiple beneficiaries as a group.
-For example, you might say that a pool of money is to be split equally among your children or you might leave a single house for three family members to share.
+For example, you might say that a pool of money is to be split equally among your children.
+Or you might leave a single house for three family members to share.

-However, if the will leaves its assets to specifically named members of a group, for example “to Alex, Robert and Julie,” then if one member of the group dies the assets will be treated as a specific inheritance with a beneficiary’s death.
+However, if the will leaves its assets to specifically named members of a group, for example “to Alex, Robert and Julie,” then if one member of the group dies, the assets will be treated as a specific inheritance with a beneficiary’s death.
 In this example, if Alex dies before inheriting, then the analysis will follow the same process as discussed above, with the law first looking for a named alternate, then reviewing the state’s laws on lapsed devices and finally distributing Alex’s share based on the state’s intestacy laws.

-The Bottom Line
+Bottom Line

-who inherits if a beneficiary dies
+A couple write their will, preparing to decide who inherits if a beneficiary dies.

 If a beneficiary to a will dies before they can inherit, the results can range widely.
-The assets might travel to the beneficiary’s heirs in a chain of inheritance, they might proceed to the will’s residual heir, or the state might handle them as intestate assets.
+The assets might travel to the beneficiary’s heirs in a chain of inheritance, they might proceed to the will’s residual heir or the state might handle them as intestate assets.
 It depends entirely on the circumstances of the will and the laws of the individual state.

 Estate Planning Tips

 • A financial advisor can help you build a comprehensive retirement plan.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area.
+You can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • The best way to avoid these issues is by writing your will thoroughly and with care.
 Here’s how you can do exactly that.